TsuNIIII/Jokeware/README.md

 # Jokeware
-This is a little Jokeware I did during some classes in University When you execute the .jar file or the code in a IDE, it will start to popup a lot of messages and images (of your choosing) randomly throughout the computer screen and a sound (also of your choosing) will play as well
+This is a little Jokeware I did during some classes in University.
+When you execute the .jar file or the code in a IDE, it will start to popup a lot of messages and images (of your choosing) randomly throughout the computer screen and a sound (also of your choosing) will play as well